It may not have the highest miles earning rates, but the Citi PremierMiles is still a formidable tool in a travel hacker’s arsenal. Find out why.

 In the table below, you’ll see the different frequent flyer programs that each bank in Singapore partners with.
 Although everyone partners with KrisFlyer, and almost everyone partners with Asia Miles, there aren’t many options beyond that.

-With the exception of Citibank and American Express, no issuer offers more than three partners.
-In fact, Citibank boasts a grand total of 12 different miles transfer partners, the most of any bank in Singapore.
+With the exception of American Express, no issuer other than Citibank offers more than three partners.
+In fact, Citibank boasts a grand total of 11 different frequent flyer transfer partners, the most of any bank in Singapore.

 That’s a great question.
 Again, a simple answer for you: sweet spots.
 Sweet spots refer to a destination which costs much less when redeemed through a particular frequent flyer program.
 Let’s look at some examples: